Iran's Centrifuges: Models and Status

 [10] Due to technological progression, centrifuges developed after the IR-4 are assumed to have their rotor assembly made entirely from carbon fiber even when not explicitly confirmed as such.

-[11] The figures for IR-1 centrifuges are arrived at by adding the number of additional machines installed (120) as reported in GOV/2023/8 Para.
+[12] The figures for IR-1 centrifuges are arrived at by adding the number of additional machines installed (120) as reported in GOV/2023/8 Para.
 18 to the total planned for 36 cascades in the initial Iranian DIQ (6084) as reported in GOV/INF/2021/27 Para.
-3, which corresponds to the 36 cascades reported to be installed and in production mode in GOV/2023/8 Para.
-21.
+3.

-[12] The IR-2m and IR-4 figures for FEP are an estimate based on an average of 174 machines per cascade, obtained by dividing the total number of machines planned in the Iranian DIQ reported in GOV/INF/2021/27 Para.
+[13] The IR-2m and IR-4 figures for FEP are an estimate based on an average of 174 machines per cascade, obtained by dividing the total number of machines planned in the Iranian DIQ reported in GOV/INF/2021/27 Para.
 3 (1044) by the number of planned cascades (6).
-That average (174) is multiplied by the number of cascades reported in GOV/2023/8 Para.
-21 to be installed and/or in production mode.
+That average (174) is multiplied by the number of cascades reported in the most recent Verification and Monitoring report to be installed and/or in production mode.
 Likewise, the initial Iranian DIQ specified 174 IR-6 machines per cascade.
 Although Iran subsequently increased the number of planned IR-2m, IR-4, and IR-6 cascades in its updated DIQ as reported in GOV/INF/2022/17 Para.
 7, GOV/INF/2022/23 Para.
 3, GOV/INF/2022/24 Para.
 2, and GOV/2023/8 Para.
 18, there is no indication that it altered the number of centrifuges contained in each cascade.